pcreux/engineering/README.md

 * Any code change should go through a Pull Request.
 * A pull request gives a high level overview of what has been accomplished.
 * A picture is worth a thousand words, so add a screenshot if you’ve added a new feature or changed the UI.
 An animated GIF is worth a million words, so showcase new UI interactions with one!
 (LiceCap does the job.)
-* When you are working on something, you can create a “[WIP]” PR: the title is prefixed by [WIP].
+* When you are working on something, you can create a "[WIP]" PR: the title is prefixed by [WIP].
 * Most pull requests should be reviewed and merged by another team member.
 * Even after merging a Pull request the code changes should be tested when it deploys to production.